 Several theories concerning the Christian involvement in war have been postulated throughout church history and the debate continues even to our day.

+There are those who take a pacifist position which says that under no circumstances is a Christian ever allowed to bear arms, and it is the duty of the Christian always to remain a conscientious objector, to refuse to participate in warfare.
 The second position is one which we hear, sadly, from time to time: ‘My country right or wrong, my country.’
 There are Christians who believe that any time a nation enters into war and conscripts its own citizens, it is the duty of the Christian to serve his civil government in whatever warfare it is engaged in.
 There were Christians in Germany who appealed to that principle of civil obedience to the magistrate, to justify their involvement in the Holocaust.

 The third view, which I believe to be the biblical view, is what is called the ‘just war’ theory.
 The basic principle of this theory is that all wars are evil, but not everyone’s involvement in war is evil.
 It presupposes that in warfare, which is a dreadful thing, there are aggressors and there are innocent victims.
 There are those who take the offence, and those who are on the defence.
 The just war theory says that it is unjust for someone to wage war aggressively by attacking other nations’ borders and subjecting them to murder on a grand scale.
 And so the theory sees a war of aggression as a violation of the prohibition against murder.
 If an individual wilfully and with malice aforethought kills another individual, we call that murder and all of the negative sanctions of Scripture are called into play there.
 Well, if a nation, as a group, imposes murder on another group from another nation, that is equally murder and the sanctions of murder apply.